 One response indicates that is some ambiguity regarding the words “M (the number of configurations simulated by company ‘j’ ) in the step1 of option2.”.
 FL updates the proposals with some clarifications to make it clearer.

 [FL6] Proposal 8.2.3.1-3: Using the following methodology to capture PDCCH blocking rate impact:

-Option 2: For each of the co-schedule UE number
+Option 2: For each of the co-schedule UE numbers denoting as ‘N’ (1<N<=10)